betterplace/betterplace_apidocs/README.md

 * we will only fix bugs and provide support for registered clients who also use our client API.
 * no new features will be added to it
 * we do not take any responsibility if things you build based on it suddenly break
-* there is no official EOL date and due to it's public nature we might not have the possibility to inform you if we decide on one
+* there is no official EOL date and due to it's public and unauthenticated nature we might not have the possibility to inform you if we decide on one

 ## Table of content